apache/tvm-rfcs/rfcs/0008-microtvm-project-api.md

 alphabet.
 Since there aren't enough ASCII characters to represent all 2^8 == 256 binary values in one byte, a smaller alphabet is chosen, typically with 64 or 85 characters.
 This is referred to as `base64` or `base85`, and the binary data is encoded by modular arithmetic into the smaller alphabet.
-Python provides standard support for these via the `base64` module, so the most compact encoding (`base85`) was chosen from those standards to encode binary data in the Project API.
+Python provides standard support for these via the `base64` module, so the more widely- used encoding (`base64`) was chosen from those standards to encode binary data in the Project API.

 ### Timeouts